Wednesday, February 24, 2010

 Above (top) is the National Hotel with the Customs House in the background, and a more direct view (bottom), both pictures from around 1890.
-Below is a later photo of the hotel in 1939.
+Below are later photos of the hotel in 1939 and 1972.

 At the time that I first remember the National, in the late sixties, there was an extremely popular cocktail bar called "Warren's Bar" which was quite the risque venue because of the eponymous cocktail barman Warren.
 Warren was very theatrically flamboyant, with a witty repartee of suitable double entendres - behaviour that would perhaps now be described as "camp".
 Brisbane at that time was not a very worldly city, and looking back on the environment now, it is hard not to wonder at the cruel jibes that would have been heaped on Warren.
 I hope he survived it all.
 I found the following work portraying Warren by artist David Collins at the Bett Gallery in Hobart.